Normal procesing time

 As a citizen of a country outside the EU, the EEA or Switzerland, you must be able to leave Denmark after finishing your posting.
 This means that you must hold a valid passport.

-What rights do an EU residence document give me?
+What are my rights with an EU residence document?

-As a posted citizen of a country outside the EU, the EEA or Switzerland your right to work during your stay in Denmark is limited to work connected to providing the service that forms the basis for your residence.
+As a third-country citizen, i.e. a citizen of a country outside the EU, EEA or Switzerland, your right to work during your stay in Denmark is limited to work connected to providing the service that forms the basis for your grounds for residence.

 • Housing